ICELAND – The Ring Road

 KIRKJUHÆJARKLAUSTUR

-This tiny village is surrounded by historic landmarks.
-It was first settled by Irish monks.
-A Benedictine convent then existed from 1186 until 1554 and the Reformation.
-Many things in the area are named after the nuns: Systrafoss (Sisters Waterfall) a stunning cascade down a steep rock wall,
+First settled by Irish monks, this tiny village is surrounded by historic landmarks.
+A Benedictine convent existed from 1186 until 1554 and the Reformation.
+Many things in the area are named after the nuns:

 Systrastapi (Sisters Rock) where two nuns were buried after being burnt at the stake for indecent sexual behaviour and blasphemy (I believe the rock is the gigantic boulder that the outlet of the waterfall flows under) and Systravatn (Sisters Lake) on top of the cliff that is the source of the waterfall.